MinaProtocol/mina/rfcs/0042-local-test-framework.md

-# Summary:
+# Summary

 Currently, the test integration framework has the capabilities to upload and test a network to a cloud environment (specifically GCP) but in addition to this, we want to add functionality to deploy and test a network on a local user machine.
 The cloud integration uses Terraform and Helm to deploy to a GKE environment to deploy the network and specified nodes.
 While this method works for cloud environments, we would like a more lightweight solution to run locally.
 Thus, we have chosen `Docker Swarm` as the tool of choice for container orchestration.

 Docker swarm can configure a "swarm" on a local machine to deploy and manage containers on that specific swarm.
 Docker Swarm takes as input a `docker-compose` file in which all container information is specified and will handle the deployment of all containers on that local swarm.
 When we want to run a network test locally, we can create a swarm and have all the containers deploy via a `docker-compose.json` file that is built from specified network configurations.
 Docker swarm also gives us the ability to get logs of all the containers running in an aggregated way, meaning we do not have to query individual containers for their logs.
 This gives us a way to apply event filters to specific nodes (block producers, snark workers, seed nodes, etc), and check for test success/failure in a portable way.

 # Requirements

 The new local testing framework should be run on a user's local system using Docker as its main engine to create a network and spawn nodes.
-This feature will be built on top of the existing Test Executive which runs our cloud integration tests.
-By implementing the interface specified in `src/lib/integration_test_lib/intf.ml`, we will have an abstract way to specify different testing engines when running the Test Executive.
+This feature will be built on top of the existing test executive which runs our cloud integration tests.
+By implementing the interface specified in `src/lib/integration_test_lib/intf.ml`, we will have an abstract way to specify different testing engines when running the test executive.

 The specific interface to implement would be: